superinsight/superinsight-db/README.md

-Superinsight is a Machine Learning Relational database for AI applications.
+Superinsight is a Machine Learning Relational Database for AI applications.

 - [What is Superinsight?](#what-is-superinsight)
 - [Docs](#docs)